IN THE CENTRAL CRIMINAL COURT T2006/7451

 __________________________________________________

-OPINION ON THE INTERPRETATION OF SECTION 1 OF THE OFFICIAL SECRETS ACT 1911 AND SPECIFICALLY THE WORD ‘ENEMY’ WITHIN THE STATUTE
+OPINION ON THE INTERPRETATION OF SECTION 1 OF THE OFFICIAL SECRETS ACT 1911 AND SPECIFICALLY THE WORD ‘ENEMY’ WITHIN THE STATUTE__________________________________________________

 Instructions